veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/date-picker.md

 - **placeholder:** Used to hold the defined text value.
 Example “Calendar” holds the value Calendar for the field.
 - **value:** Specifies the new value for the target datepicker input.
 Value has to be either null or the letter “D”.
-- **Min:** Specifies the the minimum valid date.
+- **Min:** Specifies the minimum valid date.
 The value should be either null or the letter “D”
-- **max:** Specifies the the maximum valid date.
+- **max:** Specifies the maximum valid date.
 The value should be either null or the letter “D”
 - **Startat:** Specifies the date to open the calendar to initially.
 It should be in the format D | null
 - **Startview:** Specifies the view that the calendar should start in.
 It should be in the format 'month' | 'year'
 - **Touchui:** Specifies whether the calendar UI is in touch mode.
-In touch mode the calendar opens in a dialog rather than a popup and elements have more padding to allow for bigger touch targets.
-Value should be a boolean i.e. either true or false.
+In touch mode, the calendar opens in a dialog rather than a popup and elements have more padding to allow for bigger touch targets.
+The value should be a boolean i.e. either true or false.
 - **Id:** Specifies the id for the datepicker calendar.
-Value should be string.
+The value should be string.
 - **Selectedchanged:** Is an event that is emitted when the selected date is changed.
 The value should be a boolean i.e. either true or false.
 - **Opened:** Specifies whether the calendar is open or not.
 The value should be a boolean i.e. either true or false.
 - **Disabled:** Specifies whether the datepicker pop-up should be disabled or not.
 The value should be a boolean i.e. either true or false.
 - **Open:** Is an event called when the calendar is open (Has been deprecated).
 - **Close:** Is an event called when the calendar is closed (Has been deprecated).
 - **Matdatepickerfilter:** It is a function that can be used to filter out dates within the datepicker.
-Value should be given in this format. (date: D | null) => boolean(true or false)
+The value should be given in this format. (date: D | null) => boolean(true or false)
-- **Ngmodel:** used for two way data binding.
+- **Ngmodel:** used for two-way data binding.
 The ng-model attribute is used to bind the data in your model to the view presented to the user.
 - **Name:** Specifies the name for the date picker.
 - **Picker:** It is an id for the date picker.